offen/website/homepage/content/articles/0100-matomo.md

 ### Room for improvement

 Despite the general popularity, there are some problems with Matomo's decisions regarding privacy.
 By default, the software only offers an opt-out feature for website users.
 This way, *consent is practically a preset.* In addition, access to usage data is not automated and therefore can be very complex and laborious for users.
-A common problem which the GDPR mandates explicitly under the heading ["Rights of the data subject"](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation#III_Rights_of_the_data_subject){: target="_blank"}.
+A common problem which the GDPR mandates explicitly under the heading ["Rights of the data subject"](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation#III_Rights_of_the_data_subject).

 On the technical side, the following issues are particularly apparent.
 Installing Matomo can be a bit of a pain as there are many dependencies that must be pre-installed on the system.
 This also applies to the requirement to use a dedicated MySQL database, which makes installation even more complex.
 Last but not least, the tracking script that Matomo uses is extensive and therefore delays the loading of the pages considerably.